oluwafaith/Account-management-application/README.md

 # Account Management application Summary

 ### Issue
-<p> Build an account management application that supports the creation of a new account, deposit, transaction log, and withdrawal </p>
+<p> An account management application that supports the creation of a new account, deposit, transaction log, and withdrawal </p>

 ### Decision